UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 select DisplayName,email,phonenumber
 ```

 Some sorting and filtering and I ended up with list of around 150 users which fitted in similar pattern where country prefix was doubled.
 I won't fix it manually!!
-Let's use some Powershell of MSGraph 😎.
+Let's use some Powershell of MSGraph 😎.<br>

-<font size="36">NOPE</font>
+<font size="36">NOPE</font><br>

-Powershell can't do that and API is (as on 25.0.2020) to be hopefully exposed in [Q1 2020](https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests/suggestions/18493399-expose-user-authentication-phone-and-authenticatio).<br>
+Powershell can't do that and API is (as on 25.02.2020) to be hopefully exposed in [Q1 2020](https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests/suggestions/18493399-expose-user-authentication-phone-and-authenticatio).<br>
-Quick calculations
+Some quick calculations...

 ![mfa2]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-02-25-mfa2.gif)